sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

 .. math:: \mbox{Var}(Y) = \frac{1}{N} \sum_{k=1}^G \sum_{i=1}^{N_k} \left(Y_{ik} - \bar{Y} \right)^2

 This formula looks pretty much identical to the :ref:`formula for the variance
 <variance_formula>`.
-The only difference is that this time around I’ve got two
+The only difference is that this time around I have got two
-summations here: I’m summing over groups (i.e., values for *k*) and over the people within the groups (i.e., values for *:`i*).
-This is purely a cosmetic detail.
-If I’d instead used the notation |Y_p| to refer to the value of the outcome variable for person *p* in the sample, then I’d only have a single summation.
-The only reason that we have a double summation here is that I’ve classified people into groups, and then assigned numbers to people within groups.
+summations here: I am summing over groups (i.e., values for *k*) and over the people within the groups (i.e., values for *:`i*).
+Thit is purely a cosmetic detail.
+If I had instead used the notation |Y_p| to refer to the value of the outcome variable for person *p* in the sample, then I would only have a single summation.
+The only reason that we have a double summation here is that I have classified people into groups, and then assigned numbers to people within groups.

 A concrete example might be useful here.
-Let’s consider this table, in which we have a total of *N* = 5 people sorted into *G* = 2 groups.
-Arbitrarily, let’s say that the “cool” people are group 1 and the “uncool” people are group 2.
+Let us consider this table, in which we have a total of *N* = 5 people sorted into *G* = 2 groups.
+Arbitrarily, let us say that the “cool” people are group 1 and the “uncool” people are group 2.
 It turns out that we have three cool people (*N*\ :sub:`1` = 3) and two uncool people (*N*\ :sub:`2` = 2).